 The SCIVIS week is coordinated by teachers of the visually impaired from all over the United States.
 Special considerations are extended during this week to put the students at ease including enlarged print and attention to mobility hazards.

 The blind students will also benefit from the latest technology in the field, including tactile Braille displays, CCTV’s, large print output, and synthetic speech for computers.
 Siblings or friends of the visually impaired students are also welcome to attend during the week.

-Funding and scholarships are limited, so please apply soon (applications will be released January 1, 2020).
 Awards will be made on a first come first served basis.
-ALL FULLY COMPLETED applications are due by May 1, 2020 (PENDING AVAILABILITY).
+ALL FULLY COMPLETED applications are due by September 1, 2022.